 Live edge and finished wood tables on custom steel bases

 The materials that I select for my pieces always come with a story.
 Ok, maybe not steel.
 But, wood always has a story.
 The rings tell of years of growth.
 Good years and hard years.
-How it was cut.
-Why it was cut.
-Where it lived.
-The story is endless.

 I want to create objects that people love and want to keep forever.
 Hopefully passing them on to new generations with love.